 Not many campuses can offer a 10-minute walk to the beach with surroundings of ocean, mountains and forests, but the University of Victoria has so much green space, it’s no wonder students flock outdoors in the springtime—which comes in early March—to study and suntan on blankets.
-But the location also influences UVic’s identity, which has research strengths in climate change, oceans science and alternative energy.
+But the location also influences UVic’s identity, which has research strengths in climate change, ocean science and alternative energy.
 “We’re big enough to have an international reach and impact, but small enough to create a personalized learning environment,” says president Jamie Cassels.
 “It’s just that right size.”
 Also flocking to UVic is revenue from external research grants and contracts, which has more than tripled in the past 10 years.
-The $200-million Ocean Networks Canada manages three cabled ocean observatories—NEPTUNE (the world’s first and largest) and VENUS—off the coast of B.C., and an Arctic mini-observatory at Cambridge Bay, Nunavut.
-In 2014, it launched a collaboration with a research centre in the Bay of Fundy on the Atlantic coast, giving it access to data from three oceans.
+The $200-million Ocean Networks Canada manages cabled ocean observatories off the West Coast of Canada and in the Arctic to help communities, governments and industry make informed decisions about the ocean.
+These observatories help scientists learn more about everything from ocean change and fish abundance, to earthquakes and tsunamis, deep-sea ecosystems and ocean engineering.
 But UVic isn’t just for science types.
 Politics students have long gone on to jobs at the nearby B.C. legislature, and the ﬁne arts building is a hub for innovative writing and theatre.

 • Earth and Ocean Sciences: UVic’s coastal location and research centres make it a natural fit to study climate change, earthquakes, resource planning and marine pollution.

 • Indigenous Language Revitalization: Designed for Indigenous community members who want to learn and teach their language, this program is delivered with Indigenous partners who plan the first two years or the full-degree program in their communities.

 • Health Information Science: This pioneer program blends health with technology to teach how health data are collected, stored, communicated and processed.